 More often than not when I put writing last, it’s unlikely to happen at all.

-It took me years to realise, writing is the most important thing I need to do almost every day (apart from looking after my family).
+It took me years to figure out that when I’m writing a book, it’s the most important thing I need to do every day (apart from looking after my family).

 Before social media.

 Before the news.

 When was the last time you put writing first?

 4. You Need to Write Every Day (Even If They’re Not Paying You For It)

 For several years in my early 20s, I worked in a career that had nothing to do with words or writing.

 I struggled to find some time outside of work to write every day.